 Treats provide a safe and completely edible tool to keep your dog busy.
 Dogs don't express boredom in traditional ways, so it's important to be able to recognize the symptoms.
-Chewing, digging, excessive barking, and even self harm can all be a symptom of boredom.
+Chewing, digging, excessive barking, and even self-harm can all be a symptom of boredom.

-- Puzzle Toys - these are excellent solutions for keeping your dog's mind engaged while they have to work for their treats.
+Destructive behaviours are very common among bored pets, especially when they are home alone.
+Combat these habits by providing a distraction that is both exciting, healthy and long-lasting.1.
+Puzzle Toys - these are excellent solutions for keeping your dog's mind engaged while they have to work for their treats.
 These interactive toys are great for high energy dogs and for slowing down how many treats your dog consumes.

-- Natural Chews - chews are the best option for dogs that eat or chew everything.
+2. Natural Chews - chews are the best option for dogs that eat or chew everything.
 Bully sticks, tendons, raw bones or yak chews are all great options to give your pup a good jaw exercise.
 Natural chews should be appropriately sized and can have a choking risk if your dog is a gulper, so only choose options that you know your dog can't break down into large chunks that are tempting to try and swallow whole.

 For more ways to keep your dog entertained, check out Dog Boredom: Symptoms & Solutions for Dogs.

 Advancements in holistic healing have created new opportunities in the pet industry by introducing naturopathic and homeopathic remedies to common ailments that used to require a pricey vet visit.
 Pet owners are more educated than ever, largely because the information is more widely available to us, and being able to make a healthy decision for our pets is easier than it was 20 years ago.